OpenLiberty/liberty-tools-vscode/docs/user-guide.md

 ## Develop with Jakarta EE and MicroProfile APIs

-Editing assistance for configuration and application files for Jakarta EE and MicroProfile APIs is provided through the following language server projects, which this project consumes.
-For more information, see the documentation for these projects:
+Liberty Tools editing assistance provides code completion in configuration and application files for Jakarta EE and MicroProfile APIs.

-- Jakarta EE APIs in Java files: [Eclipse LSP4Jakarta](https://github.com/eclipse/lsp4jakarta#eclipse-lsp4jakarta), the Language Server for Jakarta EE.
-- MicroProfile APIs in microprofile-config.properties and Java files: [Eclipse LSP4MP](https://github.com/eclipse/lsp4mp#eclipse-lsp4mp---language-server-for-microprofile), the Language Server for MicroProfile.
+1. Open a Java or microprofile-config.properties file.
+2. To use Jakarta EE-specific and MicroProfile-specific code completion, press <kbd>Ctrl</kbd> + <kbd>Space</kbd> / <kbd>Cmd</kbd> + <kbd>Space</kbd> anywhere within the document.
+A drop-down list of completion suggestions appears.

 Open a Java or microprofile-config.properties file.
 Proceed to use Jakarta EE and MicroProfile specific editing support: completion by typing `Ctrl`/`Cmd` + `Space` at a given point within the document.

 ![Eclipse LSP4Jakarta RESTful completion](/docs/screenshots/lsp4jakarta_completion.png)

 ![Eclipse LSP4MP microprofile-config.properties completion](/docs/user-guide-screenshots/mp_completion.png)

+Jakarta EE API configuration assistance is offered through Eclipse LSP4Jakarta, the Language Server for Jakarta EE.
+For more information, see the [project documentation in GitHub](https://github.com/eclipse/lsp4jakarta#eclipse-lsp4jakarta).

+MicroProfile EE API configuration assistance is offered through Eclipse LSP4MP, the Language Server for MicroProfile.
+For more information, see the [project documentation in GitHub](https://github.com/eclipse/lsp4mp#eclipse-lsp4mp---language-server-for-microprofile).